dropbox/changes/docs/contributing.rst

         </div>
     </section>

 There's a few key things to understand in this simple example:

 ::

     <section ui-view>

 The ui-view attribute here is what Angular calls a directive.
 In this case, it actually maps to the library we use (ui-router) and says "content within this can be replaced by the child template".
-That's not precisely the meaning, but for our examples its close enough.
+That's not precisely the meaning, but for our examples it's close enough.

 Jumping down to actual rendering:

 ::

     <tr ng-repeat="plan in plans">

 This is another built-in directive, and it says "expand 'plans', and assign the item at the current index to 'plan'".